datahub-project/datahub/docs/api/tutorials/descriptions.md

 This guide will show you how to

-- Read dataset description: read a description of a dataset `fct_users_deleted`.
+- Read dataset description: read a description of a dataset.
-- Read column description: read a description of columns of a dataset `fct_users_deleted`.
+- Read column description: read a description of columns of a dataset`.
-- Add dataset description: add a description and a link to dataset `fct_users_deleted`.
+- Add dataset description: add a description and a link to dataset.
-- Add column description: add a description to `user_name `column of a dataset `fct_users_deleted`.
+- Add column description: add a description to a column of a dataset.

 ## Prerequisites